Praxis Tech Review

 Company History

 Founded in 2014 in Limassol, Cyprus, by Amit Klatchko and co-founders who had run Forex trading and iGaming merchant operations themselves.
 They built the original Praxis software to solve their own payment problems before realizing other operators had the same headaches.
-The company has been bootstrapped from day one — no venture capital, no private equity buyout, no IPO.
-That is unusual for a 2014-founded payments company.
+The company has been bootstrapped from day one, with no venture capital, no private equity buyout and no IPO, which is unusual for a 2014-founded payments company.
 It means the founding team still controls direction, but also that growth has been organic rather than capital-driven.

 2018-2021 was the platform-connector phase.
 Praxis built the integrations that became its biggest differentiator: SoftSwiss, EveryMatrix, Playtech, BetConstruct, Delasport and the rest.
-Match2Pay was added in 2021 to bring crypto-as-fiat into the cashier — Forex brokers wanting to accept crypto deposits without leaving their fiat-denominated trading flow.
-Choise.com partnership came in the same period, extending crypto ecosystem coverage.
+Match2Pay was added in 2021 to bring crypto-as-fiat into the cashier, for Forex brokers wanting to accept crypto deposits without leaving their fiat-denominated trading flow, and the Choise.com partnership came in the same period, extending crypto ecosystem coverage.
 The SoftSwiss partnership was announced separately and instantly opened access to 300+ casino brands through a 3-hour onboarding deployment.

 2022-2024 was the productization phase.
 Hosted Payment Fields launched in 2022 to support operators that wanted to keep checkout UI in their own brand.
-One-Click Payments shipped in 2023 as a productized version of Token Lite — repeat deposits without re-entering card details.
-The product line consolidated into the four-product structure (Cashier, Direct, Hosted Payment Fields, Safe).
-The company crossed 1,000 brands on the platform.
-PCI DSS Level 1 was renewed annually.
-ISO/IEC 27001:2022 certification was achieved.
+One-Click Payments shipped in 2023 as a productized version of Token Lite, repeat deposits without re-entering card details.
+In August 2023, Praxis reported 23% year-over-year growth in approved transactions, marking the 16th consecutive month of double-digit transaction growth.
+October 2024 added PIX Cascading, an industry-first endpoint that requests PIX QR codes from multiple Brazilian providers and falls through to the next on failure, materially lifting approval ratios in Brazil.
+The product line consolidated into the four-product structure (Cashier, Direct, Hosted Payment Fields, Safe), the company crossed 1,000 brands on the platform, PCI DSS Level 1 was renewed annually, and ISO/IEC 27001:2022 certification was achieved.

 Our analysis of 24 reviews from Trustpilot and industry sources